kdave/btrfs-progs/tests/README.md

 7. A commit that fixes a bug should be applied before the test that verifies the fix.
 This is to keep the git history bisectable.

+### Test images

+Most tests should be able to create the test images from scratch, using regular commands and file operation.
+The commands also document the testcase and use the teste code and kernel of the environment.

+In other cases, a pre-created image may be the right way if the above does not work (eg. comparing output, requesting an exact layout or some intermediate state that would be hard to achieve otherwise).

+* images that don't need data and valid checksums can be created by `btrfs-image`, the image can be compressed by the tool itself (file extension `.img`) or compressed externally (recognized is `.img.xz`)

+* raw images that are binary dump of an existing image, created eg. from a sparse file (`.raw` or `.raw.xz`)

+Use `xz --best` and try to get the smallest size as the file is stored in git.

 ### Crafted/fuzzed images

 Images that are created by fuzzing or specially crafted to trigger some error